reactjs/react.dev/src/content/learn/reusing-logic-with-custom-hooks.md

 </Wip>

-As you start using `useChatRoom` in more components, you might want to let Components customize its behavior.
+As you start using `useChatRoom` in more Components, you might want to let Components customize its behavior.
 For example, currently, the logic for what to do when a message arrives is hardcoded inside the Hook:

 ```js {9-11}
 export function useChatRoom({ serverUrl, roomId }) {